Lingfield, Surrey

 Lingfield is a village and civil parish in the Tandridge district of Surrey, England, approximately 23 mi south of London.
 Several buildings date from the Tudor period and the timber-frame medieval church is Grade I listed.
 The stone cage or old gaol, constructed in 1773, was last used in 1882 to hold a poacher.

 Lingfield Park Racecourse is to the south of the village.
-In addition to turf racing on the flat and over jumps, there is also an all-weather course.
+In addition to turf racing over jumps, there is also an all-weather course for flat racing.

 History

 The village lay within the Anglo-Saxon administrative division of Tandridge hundred.

 Lingfield was not listed in the Domesday Book of 1086, but is shown on the map as Leangafeld, its spelling in 871AD.